oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 ## Task 1: Use SQL Firewall to allow only authorized SQL statements and connections

-SQL Firewall is enabled in the **`Employees_search`**.
+SQL Firewall is enabled in the **`employees_search`**.
 In this lab, you will enable SQL Firewall to learn authorized SQL traffic of EMPLOYEESEARCH_PROD user, create a policy based on approved SQL, IP, and client program, and enforce it to block unauthorized activity.

 <details>
 <summary> **Step 1: Ensure SQL Firewall is enabled** </summary>